Update: ‘2022 Nissan Qashqai e-Power Review’ section added and ‘Specifications’ section updated.

 The Qashqai is Nissan’s pioneering compact SUV that has registered over 5 million units in sales since its introduction in 2007.
-The full model change brought forth this year comes with a bolder and sharper design, a more appealing interior, and, most important of all, electrification with mild-hybrid and e-Power series-hybrid technologies.
+The full model change brought forth this year comes with a bolder and sharper design, a more appealing interior, and two levels of electrification with mild-hybrid and e-Power series-hybrid technologies.
 Take a look at the various aspects of the new Qashqai:

 Design & Features

-The interior of the 2021 Nissan Qashqai has significant changes.
+The Nissan hybrid car’s interior has not been revealed, but it’s safe to assume that there won’t be major differences in the cabin either.
+That said, the interior of the 2022 Nissan Qashqai has significant changes compared to the previous generation model.
 The new horizontal dashboard, repositioned central AC vents, 9-inch NissanConnect floating touchscreen infotainment system, 12.3-inch virtual instrument cluster, and a new 10.8-inch head-up display make the cabin of the all-new Qashqai feel much younger.

-Underpinned by an improved CMF-C platform, the 2021 Nissan Qashqai is the first-ever electrified Qashqai.
+Underpinned by an improved CMF-C platform, the Mk3 Qashqai is the first-ever electrified Qashqai.
 Customers can select between a 12-volt mild hybrid system and the brand’s trademarked e-Power series-hybrid system.
-Nissan has launched the mild-hybrid and plans to release the Qashqai e-Power in 2022.

 |Aspect||Nissan Qashqai e-Power Specification|

-Deliveries of the all-new Nissan Qashqai have commenced in the first markets, including the UK.
-The e-Power variant may follow in the Spring of 2022.
-In Canada, the third-gen model may arrive as the 2022 Nissan Qashqai at the beginning of the year.
+Deliveries of the all-new Nissan Qashqai commenced in 2021.
+The mild-hybrid variant costs GBP 24,555 onwards in the UK and EUR 27,235 onwards in Germany.
+The e-Power variant will follow in late summer this year.
+In Canada, the third-gen model may arrive as the 2023 Nissan Qashqai later this year.